 Dr. Harry Austin Pelton was born on the 28th of October, 1889 near Burritts Rapids, Oxford Twp, Ontario to Martin Pelton and the former Louise “Almira” Watts.
 Burritts Rapids is a small community near Ottawa along the Rideau River.
-Dr. Pelton’s parents were farmers and he had an older brother named Manson who was born in 1884.
+Dr. Pelton’s parents were farmers and he had an older brother named Manson who was born on the 8th of October, 1884.
 Dr. Pelton’s father’s first wife was named Mary Louisa Dougherty.
-There were 2 children born from that union.
-Charlie Adrian Pelton was born and died in 1873 and Carrie Louisa Pelton was born in 1874.
+There were 2 children born from that union; Charlie Adrian Pelton was born and died in 1873 and Carrie Louisa Pelton was born in 1874.
 Mary Louisa Pelton died in 1880 at the age of 24 of consumption (tuberculosis).
 Dr. Pelton’s parents married in 1881.

 Dr. Pelton married Mary Hannah Fife on the 23rd of July, 1919 in Toronto.
 Mrs. Pelton was a registered nurse who was born near Indian River, Ontario on the 7th of October, 1893.
 (Indian River is located east of Peterborough).
 Her parents Frederick Frances Fife and the former Mary Shearer were farmers.
 Mrs. Pelton was the youngest of 7 children.
 Her siblings were Benjamin, Arthur, Janet, Andrew, Annie and Frederick.
 Andrew and Annie did not survive childhood and Mrs. Pelton’s mother died when she was just 3 years old.